UWIT-IAM/gcp-docs/docs/new-ingress.md

 If you run into problems or need help with the encoding use the [secret documentation](https://kubernetes.io/docs/concepts/configuration/secret/).

-1. We need to base64 encode your cert and key.
-The following command works for Linux (you must remove the line breaks).
-Make sure the text for your cert and key end up in a file called `yourdomain.uw.edu.secret.yml`

-        base64 -w 0 yourdomain.uw.edu.crt >> encoded.crt
-        base64 -w 0 yourdomain.uw.edu.key >> encoded.key

-1. Create a `./yourdomain.uw.edu.secret.yml` file with the following.
-Make sure to set the value for `tls.crt` and `tls.key` to the value in their respective files you created (single line, no line breaks).

-    ```yml
-    apiVersion: v1
-    data:
-      tls.crt: [base64 encoded cert]
-      tls.key: [base64 encoded key]
-    kind: Secret
-    metadata:
-      name: yourdomain-tls-secret
-      namespace: default
-    type: kubernetes.io/tls
-    ```
-1. Apply the secret `kubectl create -f ./yourdomain.uw.edu.secret.yml`.
+1. Get the intermediate cert from https://wiki.cac.washington.edu/display/infra/InCommon+SSL+Intermediate+Certificates and save it as `intermediate.crt`

+2. Combine `intermediate.crt` with `yourdomain.uw.edu.crt`

+       cat yourdomain.uw.edu.crt intermediate.crt > yourdomain.uw.edu.combined

+3. Now create the kubernetes secret using the combined cert and your key.
+This will create the correct yaml for use with the key and cert base64 encoded.
 This can take 5-10 minutes to sync with the GCP Load Blancer as it will refresh what it has if this secret is in use by a K8 Ingress service.
+If you make mistakes, resolving those can take up to 1hr.

+       create secret tls yourdomain-tls --key yourdomain.uw.edu.key --cert yourdomain.uw.edu.combined

 1. You should now see your new secret `kubectl get secrets`